fivetran/dbt_ad_reporting/README.md

 ### Step 3: Configure Database and Schema Variables
 By default, this package looks for your ad platform data in your target database.
-If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).
+If this is not where your app platform data is stored, add the relevant `<connection>_database` variables to your `dbt_project.yml` file (see below).

 ```yml
 vars: